-- How to cook lentils?
+- How to cook lentils.

-- Tips on how to cook lentils
+- Tips on how to cook each type of dal.

 If you’re vegetarian, this can be a huge staple in your diet!
-They’re also high in fiber, complex carbohydrates, and are typically gluten-free.
+They’re also high in fiber, and complex carbohydrates and are typically gluten-free.
 Let’s not forget they’re also rich in vitamins and minerals and are extremely heart-healthy.
 We’re not seeing many cons here!

-First, to have the best-tasting lentils, you’ll want to make sure they’re as fresh as possible!
+First, to have the best-tasting lentils, you’ll want to ensure they’re as fresh as possible.
 If your lentils are feeling too tough in texture, you might have bought old lentils.
 Make sure you check the expiration date before buying bags of lentils.
-Another way to avoid this is by buying lentils from bulk bins instead of bags since they’re likely to be replaced more often.
+Another way to avoid this is by buying lentils from bulk bins instead of bags since they will likely be replaced more often.

-Bean, Dal, Lentil, and Pulse Types:
+Bean, Dal, Lentil, and Pulse Types (And Cooking Tips):

 What is Chana Dal?

 They can also be used to make flatbreads (Puran Poli), vegetable balls (Koftas), or vegetarian pancakes (Cheelas)!
-It’s a time-saver, as the lentil cooks fairly quickly and don’t need to be soaked prior to cooking.
+It’s a time-saver, as the lentil cooks fairly quickly and doesn’t need to be soaked before cooking.